 Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Carex is a versatile and unique grass of which a few varieties are perfect for growing in pots, especially in shady areas and comes in a range of colours, from green to bronze to variegated.
 Carex is easy to grow and maintain, making it an excellent option for those new to gardening and experienced gardeners.
-When grown in pots, it’s essential to choose a deep enough pot to accommodate its root system and use a well-draining soil mix.
+When grown in pots, choosing a deep enough pot to accommodate its root system and using a well-draining soil mix is essential.
 Carex prefers free-draining soil, which can be grown in the shadest positions.

 Carex is a fantastic option for those looking to add texture and interest to potted plants, and they look great when combined with other shade-loving plants like ferns and hostas, which I also included in this guide.
 Overall, Carex is a unique and beautiful option for growing in pots, especially in shaded areas, and is sure to add texture and interest to your patio, paths and balcony.